About Celebrations – Rtveli (Georgian Wine Harvest and Festivities)

 Most homes grow vines in their yards and make a couple of hundred liters of wine each year for personal consumption.
 Less than 5% of the wine that the population drinks is bought bottled in shops.

-Even the President of Georgia, Mikheil Saakashvili, helps with the harvest!
+Even the third President of Georgia, Mikheil Saakashvili, helped with the harvest!

 Most wine in Georgia is produced using natural and ancient technologies.
 Grapes are pressed by foot, and the juice is poured into massive clay vessels, called Kvevri, that are buried below the floor level with the neck of the Kvevri surrounded by a recessed basin in a special room called a marani.